open-contracting/deploy/docs/develop/update/docker.rst

 Use host services
 ~~~~~~~~~~~~~~~~~

-To connect to the host's services, like PostgreSQL or RabbitMQ, add:
+To connect to the host's services, like PostgreSQL or RabbitMQ, add to the Docker Compose file:

 .. code-block:: yaml
    :emphasize-lines: 5-6